 - They also have an excellent list of recommended list of kebab restaurants if you’re looking for a tasty meal for around €3-€4.

 - Eating In Berlin: Another excellent food blog that covers Berlin’s food scene.

 - TimeOut Berlin: TimeOut always does a solid job of showcasing new and popular food/drink spots so it’s another good place to look.

 - Spotted By Locals – Berlin: Spotted By Locals is a great resource that’s written by locals and expats (they also have a paid app that offers more suggestions).

 Best Berlin Hostels

-Berlin has many highly-rated hostel options, and they’re all priced very reasonably — an average hostel will cost anywhere from €14-€30/night.
+Berlin has plenty of highly-rated hostel options and they’re all priced very reasonably — an average hostel will cost anywhere from €14-€30/night.

-Personally, we use HostelWorld to book all our hostels and we’ve listed a few of the best hostels below:
+Personally, we use HostelWorld to book all our hostels.
+Here are some of the best-rated hostels in Berlin: